-The little information we have on Denise Block was obtained by Vera Atkins during her extensive investigation into missing agents.
+The little information we have on Denise Bloch was obtained by Vera Atkins during her extensive investigation into missing agents.

 On the night of 2/3 March she was flown by Lysander from a secret airbase, RAF Tempsford in Bedfordshire which was the home of 138 and 161 Special Duties Squadron.
 She had been assigned to ‘CLERGYMAN’ where she would organise resistance across the city of Nantes.